fastoch/TWN_DevOps_Bootcamp/README.md

 It uses physical resources (CPU, RAM, storage, I/O devices) to create virtual machines (VMs).

 VMs, even if running on the same host system, don't see each other, they're completely isolated.
+And if something break inside a VM, it does not affect the host system.
+Plus, it's very easy to delete the faulty VM and spin up a new one, with snapshots we can even create the exact same one.

 ### Type 2 Hypervisor